facebook/react-native-website/docs/new-architecture-library-intro.md

 ## Define Specs in JavaScript

 The JavaScript specs serve as the source of truth for the methods that are provided by each native module.
-They defines all APIs that are provided by the native module, along with the types of those constants and functions.
+They define all APIs that are provided by the native module, along with the types of those constants and functions.
-Using a **typed** spec file allows to be intentional and declare all the input arguments and outputs of your native module’s methods.
+Using a **typed** spec file allows you to be intentional and declare all the input arguments and outputs of your native module’s methods.

 :::info
 Currently, this guide is written under the assumption that you will be using [Flow](https://flow.org/).
-The `react-native-codegen` package is also currently working only with Flow source as input. **TypeScript** support is in beta right now.
+The `react-native-codegen` package is also currently working only with the Flow source as an input. **TypeScript** support is in beta right now.
 :::

 To adopt the New Architecture, you start by creating these specs for your native modules and native components.
-You can do this prior to actually migrating to the New Architecture: the specs will be used later on to generate native interface code for all the supported platforms, as a way to enforce uniform APIs across platforms.
+You can do this prior to actually migrating to the New Architecture: the specs will be used later on to generate native interface code for all the supported platforms as a way to enforce uniform APIs across platforms.

 #### Turbomodules